jia1217/ParallelProgammingLabs/docs/Labs/FFT.md

 }
 ```

-This implementation is very slow as there is a data dependency between loops as the input is shifted right one by one.
+This implementation is slow as there is a data dependency between loops as the input is shifted right one by one.
 In hardware, bit reversing is simply reordering the wires.
 In HLS, the fixed point number defined by ap_fixed<> (or ap_ufixed<>) allows bitwise access, which means the fixed point number can also be viewed as an array of binary numbers ([Ref](https://docs.xilinx.com/r/en-US/ug1399-vitis-hls/Other-Class-Methods-Operators-and-Data-Members)).
 Therefore, we have the following simpler implementation:

 ```c++
 #define N 1024